Go Home

 • Assistant Instructors:

-• Vagrant Rittman (they, none) shodan
+• Vagrant Cascadian (they, none) shodan

 • Lisa Baubock (they, them) shodan

-• Jim McKeon (he,him) shodan
+• Jim McKeon (he, him) shodan

-• Chris Garner (he, him) yondan (in training)
+• Chris Garner (he, him) yondan

 Iaido instructors are ranked sandan or above.